 If you’d like a slower Harbour tour then can our family highly recommend the Tall Ships cruises, you spend two hours aboard a historic tall ship and can even climb the rat lines.
 The crew members are very entertaining and you sail along to interesting parts of the Harbour.

-Sydney Convicts, History and The Rocks Walking Tour
+The Rocks Walking Tour

 Sydney + Bondi Hop On Hop Off Bus